cwallnutt/librarycarpentry.github.io/lessons.md

 Stable
 : These lessons are mature and ready to be taught.
-The content is well-established, but minor changes and improvements are always welcome.
+The content is well-established, but minor changes and improvements (e.g. better explanations, spelling/grammar corrections, improved exercises) are always welcome.

 Beta
-: These lessons are largely complete and should be ready to teach, and would benefit from improvements based on the experience of instructors
+: These lessons are largely complete and should be ready to teach, and would benefit from improvements based on the experience of instructors.
+New sections and rewrites/reorganisations of existing sections will be considered.

 Alpha
 : These lessons are under active development and may not be ready to teach without additional preparation and background knowledge.
+Further development work is strongly encouraged - get in touch or check out outstanding issues on GitHub to find out what's needed.

 All contributions are welcome, but if you would like to focus your efforts where they are most needed, take a look at the alpha and